X-ray microscope: Invention and development

 The history of X-ray microscopy can be traced back to the early 20th century.
 After the German physicist Röntgen discovered X-rays in 1895, scientists soon illuminated an object using an X-ray point source and captured the shadow images of the object with a resolution of several micrometers.
-In 1918, Einstein pointed out that the refractive index for X-rays in most mediums should be just slightly less than 1, which means that refractive optical parts would be difficult to use for X-ray applications.
+In 1918, Einstein pointed out that the refractive index for X-rays in most mediums should be just slightly greater than 1, which means that refractive optical parts would be difficult to use for X-ray applications.

 Early X-ray microscopes by Paul Kirkpatrick and Albert Baez used grazing-incidence reflective X-ray optics to focus the X-rays, which grazed X-rays off parabolic curved mirrors at a very high angle of incidence.
 An alternative method of focusing X-rays is to use a tiny Fresnel zone plate of concentric gold or nickel rings on a silicon dioxide substrate.
 Sir Lawrence Bragg produced some of the first usable X-ray images with his apparatus in the late 1940s.

 In the 1950s Sterling Newberry produced a shadow X-ray microscope, which placed the specimen between the source and a target plate, this became the basis for the first commercial X-ray microscopes from the General Electric Company.

 After a silent period in the 1960s, X-ray microscopy regained people's attention in the 1970s.
 In 1972, Horowitz and Howell built the first synchrotron-based X-ray microscope at the Cambridge Electron Accelerator.
 This microscope scanned samples using synchrotron radiation from a tiny pinhole and showed the abilities of both transmission and fluorescence microscopy.
 Other developments in this period include the first holographic demonstration by Sadao Aoki and Seishi Kikuta in Japan, the first TXMs using zone plates by Schmahl et al., and Stony Brook's experiments in STXM.